aws-solutions-library-samples/guidance-for-managing-aws-quotas-through-automation/README.md

 ### Operating System

-These deployment instructions are optimized to best work on macOS, Linux or Windows based operating systems with a bash shell.
+These deployment instructions are optimized to best work on macOS, Linux or Windows based operating systems with a bash shell and the [aws cli](https://aws.amazon.com/cli/).
 Deployment in another OS may require additional steps.

 ### AWS account requirements